-There have been no material changes to the risk factors set forth in the section titled "Risk Factors" included in our prospectus, dated May 12, 2022, filed with the Securities and Exchange Commission in accordance with Prospectus in connection with our IPO.
+In addition to the other information set forth in this report, readers should carefully the risk factors set forth in the section titled "Risk Factors" included in our prospectus, dated May 12, 2022, filed with the Securities and Exchange Commission in accordance with Prospectus in connection with our IPO.
 Our business involves significant risks.
-You should carefully consider the risks and uncertainties described in our Prospectus, together with all of the other information in this Quarterly Report on Form 10-Q, as well as our audited consolidated financial statements and related notes as disclosed in our Prospectus.
-The risks and uncertainties described in our Prospectus are not the only ones we face.
-Additional risk and uncertainties that we are unaware of or that we deem immaterial may also become important factors that adversely affect our business.
+You should carefully consider the risks and uncertainties described in our Prospectus, together with all of the other information in this Quarterly Report on Form 10-Q, and including those set forth below, as well as our audited consolidated financial statements and related notes as disclosed in our Prospectus.
+The risks and uncertainties described in our Prospectus that we are unaware of or that we deem immaterial may also become important factors that adversely affect our business, including those listed below.
 The realization of any of these risks and uncertainties could have a material adverse effect on our reputation, business, financial condition, results of operations, growth and future prospects as well as our ability to accomplish our strategic objectives.
 In that event, the market price of our common stock could decline and you could lose part or all of your investment.